 If you are on a low income or your earnings are reduced, you may be able to claim tax credits based on your income.
 Normally the amount of tax credits is assessed on the income you earned in the previous tax year, so you may not be eligible straight away.

 If you work more than 16 hours a week (lone parent) or 24 hours a week (couples) you may also be able to claim Working Tax Credits.

 Contact the Tax Credits Helpline 0345 300 3900 or use the on line calculator (hmrc.gov.uk) to work out if you are eligible.
 If your child gets DLA you are entitled to extra element on Tax Credits know as the disability element.

-Housing Benefit and Council Tax Relief
+Council Tax Relief

 If you are on qualifying benefit such as Job Seekers Allowance (income based), Employment and Support Allowance (income based), Universal Credit or Income Support you will get help with travel costs to essential medical appointments.
 Also if you get Child Tax Credit and are on a low income you will also get help.